sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 In large and complex solutions, these questions shouldn't only be asked at the solution level but also for each component of said solution, taking into account multiple factors and criteria that will be explored below.

 Even when an IT Solution is said to be bought, it is never a plug-and-play situation, whether it consists of COTS or SaaS.
-The organization's IT teams need to obtain, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.
+The organization's IT teams need to acquire, configure and adapt the purchased IT Products to fit with the rest of the organization's IT infrastructure, services, and rules.

-Maintenance of IT Solutions should thus be considered separately from the obtained solution as it may require work from internal staff as well as the involvement of 3rd party personnel, whether it is a vendor or a community in the case of an open source software.
+Maintenance of IT Solutions should thus be considered separately from the acquired solution as it may require work from internal staff as well as the involvement of 3rd party personnel, whether it is a vendor or a community in the case of an open source software.

 #### Additional considerations<!-- omit in toc -->